 While a true melanistic bird is rare, many bird species have regular color morphs that show some degree of melanism.
-This creates a dark morph variation of the bird’s typical plumage, and birders can learn to recognize the most common of these birds without difficulty.
-Two species with the well known dark morphs are red-tailed hawks and ferruginous hawks.
+This creates a dark variation of the bird’s typical plumage, and birders can learn to recognize the most common of these birds without difficulty.
+Two species with well known dark morphs are red-tailed hawks and ferruginous hawks.

-In domestic birds, such as game birds or poultry bred in captivity, pet birds or specially bred pigeons, melanistic plumages may be highly desirable for their unique appearances.
+In domestic birds, such as game birds or poultry bred in captivity, pet birds, or specially bred pigeons, melanistic plumages may be highly desirable for their unique appearances.
 Birds showing abnormally dark coloration may be bred to one another to ensure the genes are passed to another generation and more dark birds are hatched in subsequent broods.

 How to Identify Melanistic Birds

 When a bird’s typical plumage and field marks can no longer be seen, identification can be more challenging.
 When looking at a melanistic bird, it is impossible to rely on color alone to determine the species, since much of the color will be overshadowed by the darker plumage.
 Instead, birders should pay particular attention to the bird’s size and shape, behavior, feeding, range, and song.
 If the bird is found in a flock, its associates can be strong clues about the species, even in mixed flocks.
 Carefully examining the bird’s legs, feet, eyes, and bill is also useful, as melanism only affects the feathers and other body parts, such as a pale bill, colored legs, or bold eyes, will be unchanged.